crs4/seal/docs/prq_index.rst

 :FailedFilter:
   number of reads that failed machine quality checks.

+:Unpaired:
+  number of unpaired reads found in the data (only if ``bl.prq.warning-only-if-unpaired`` is enabled).

 :Dropped:
-  number of reads dropped from the dataset for either of the reasons above.
+  number of reads dropped from the dataset for any of the reasons above.

 .. _qseq: file_formats.html#qseq-file-format-input